 As a European, I knew about the famous Christian pilgrimage route of Santiago de Compostela.
 I did not know that there are only two Pilgrimage routes in the world that have been included in the list of UNESCO World Heritage sites and that the second one is in Japan.
 Named “ Sacred Sites and Pilgrimage Routes in the Kii Mountain Range”, it passes through Nara and leads to the sacred sites of Mt.
 Koya, the most famous one, and Kumano-Hongo Grand Shrine.
 This route has been strongly influenced by Buddhism; it is quite challenging, but paved with statues, deep nature, and little villages, that will help you to keep your motivation.
 If you are interested in Shugendō, a form of mountain asceticism, many practitioners still walk these routes today.

 If you are not up for such an intense trail, you can also learn about Buddhism by experiencing staying in a Shukubo, a traditional accommodation in a monastery.
 After enjoying shojin ryori, the traditional temple Buddhist cooking, visit Shigisan Chogosonshi-ji Temple and take part in the Monks morning devotion, with sutra chants, and eventually a vibrant fire ceremony.

 Nara is also hosting a primeval forest in Mt.Kasuga, where it has been prohibited to cut down trees or hunt animals and birds for thousands of years.
 Carefully preserved, Mt.
-Kasuga Primeval Forest offers wonderful scenery, while walking throughout Japan’s largest number of huge trees, and many rare trees.
-Its has been designated World Natural Heritage.
+Kasuga Primeval Forest offers wonderful scenery while walking throughout Japan’s largest number of huge trees, and many rare trees.
+It has been designated as World Natural Heritage.

 Sake and traditional farming

 If you are interested in the sake brewing process, or if you would just like to taste good sake, Nara is the place to start with.
-The city organises many Sake Tours.
+The city organizes many Sake Tours.